patriciosanchezh/shop/README.md

 }

 ```
+You can add the role.
+You can put root only if you are connect as a user's root.

-We omit the header in the following but it's necessary.
+NOTE: We omit the header in the following but it's necessary.

 If it's a valid email you will get: